About data models

 Fields serve several purposes for data models.

 Their most obvious function is to provide the set of fields that Pivot users use to define and generate a pivot report.
-The set of fields that a Pivot user has access to is determined by the dataset the user chooses when she enters the Pivot Editor.
+The set of fields that a Pivot user has access to is determined by the dataset the user chooses when they enter the Pivot Editor.
 You might add fields to a child dataset to provide fields to Pivot users that are specific to that dataset.

 On the other hand, you can also design calculated fields whose only function is to set up the definition of other fields or constraints.
 This is why field listing order matters: Fields are processed in the order that they are listed in the Data Model Editor.
 This is why The Data Model Editor allows you to rearrange the listing order of calculated fields.